 Fairfield Second-Degree Harassment Lawyer

 Under Connecticut law, specifically C.G.S. § 53(a)-183, to be arrested in Fairfield, CT for harassment a person must be accused of using indecent or obscene language over the telephone; delivering an annoying, harassing, or an alarming message over the fax, email, mail, or social media; or intentionally making a telephone call that causes annoyance or alarm.
 This specific statute would not complicate a harassment arrest, because it is for all arrests for harassment in the second-degree in Connecticut.
-If you have been charged with delivering harassing or annoying messages, speak to a Fairfield second-degree harassment lawyer that could help.
+If you have been charged with delivering harassing or annoying messages, speak to a Fairfield second-degree harassment lawyer for help.
 A skilled harassment attorney could devote the time and resources necessary to achieve a positive outcome for you.

 Common Fact Patterns